National Bank of Woodlawn (Chicago, IL)

 Cause Details

-Heavy withdrawals triggered by depositor uneasiness over other South Side banks' closings.
+Heavy withdrawals driven by depositor uneasiness about other South Side bank closings in Chicago.

 Newspaper Excerpt